What Chesterton had to say about the Resurrection:

 Over the centuries, Christians have lived in the knowledge that they are subject to persecution for their faith.
 Today, Christians are the most persecuted faith group in the world.
 However there is one particular region of the world where the suffering of Christians has reached levels of persecution comparable to what the early Christians experienced under the Roman Emperor Nero – where their existence is under threat of eradication.

 The cross is not just something Christians in the Middle East under the reign of the so-called “Islamic State” or Daesh will be remembering when they will join their brothers and sisters in faith around the world during this year’s Easter celebrations.
-They may be facing it themselves – as they have done for the last two years.
+They may be facing it themselves – as they have done for the last four years.

 There is no need to endlessly recount the atrocities Christians in the Iraq and Syria have been subjected to.
 Abundant evidence is accessible to everyone online.
 All major newspapers, radio and television stations have reported on the beheadings, the rapes, the crucifixions, the abductions, the intentional targeting of Church leaders and strategic destruction of Church buildings.
 There are very few instances of such crimes against humanity being committed where the perpetrators have been so outspoken about their goals and objectives to the global public.